laav96/laav96/README.md

 - 💬 Let's chat [Calendly](https://calendly.com/akeylavirgin)

-- 👨‍💻 All of my projects are available at [www.akeylavirgin.com](akeylavirgin.netlify.app)
+- 👨‍💻 All of my projects are available [View My Projects](https://github.com/laav96/PortfolioProjects)

 - 📫 How to reach me **virgin.a@icloud.com**